denzs/fsconfregger/Readme.md

 To have stable conference numbers BBB requires you to set the parameter *voiceBridge* accordincly when the rooms is created.
 At the moment Greenlight does not support this.
 So you are required to adapt it or find another way.

-Alternatively set *defaultNumDigitsForTelVoice* in **bigbluebutton.properties** to a range which fits your SIP routing requirements.

 ## Operation

 fsconfregger is required to run on the same machine as FreeSWITCH.